esmf-org/esmf/src/addon/ESMPy/doc/install.rst

 to ESMF offline and integrated regridding capabilities.

 - There is no FieldBundle class, only single Fields.
-- There is no support for multi-tile Grids, nor Grids defined across multiple files.
+- Multi-tile Grid support is limited to cubed-sphere grids on 6 processors.
 - ESMPy cannot use an ESMF installation that is built with external LAPACK support.
 - Conservative regridding with a source Mesh created from file is not supported,